Whimsy Stick

 Most Labs, Goldens, sporting breeds

 These dogs respond well to all handler-controlled interactive dog toys.
 Flirt pole plus structured fetch is a solid combination.
 Puzzle feeders work well as enrichment supplements.
-Start with whichever one your dog shows the most enthusiasm for, then build from there.
+Start with whichever one your dog shows the most enthusiasm for.

 Low Drive or Anxious